 - Medium to dark brown: It contains a pigment called bilirubin, which forms when red blood cells break down.

 - Strong-smelling: Bacteria in excrement emit gases that contain the unpleasant odor associated with poop.

 - Pain-free to pass: A healthy bowel movement should be painless and require minimal strain.

-- Soft to firm in texture: Poop that is passed in one single piece or a few smaller pieces is typically considered to be a sign of a healthy bowel.
+- Soft to firm in texture: Doctors consider poop passed in one single piece or a few smaller pieces to signify a healthy bowel.
 The long, sausage-like shape of poop is due to the shape of the intestines.

 - Consistent in its characteristics: A healthy poop varies from person to person.
-However, a person should monitor any changes in the smell, firmness, frequency, or color of poop as it can indicate there is a problem.
+However, people should monitor any changes in the smell, firmness, frequency, or color of poop as it can indicate an issue.

-While brown poop is considered the “normal” color of poop, some greenish-brown hues may also be acceptable.
+While brown poop is considered the “usual” color of poop, some greenish-brown hues may also be acceptable.